There are plenty hair removal methods but is there one that would satisfy us completely?

 That’s why I gave up on disposable razors as a hair removal method.

-You only need a disposable razor and shaving gel.
-It can be done in no time.
-In 10 minutes or so you can do your legs, underarms, and the bikini area.
+- in 200 minutes or so you can do your legs, underarms, and the bikini area

 The summer will be a busy period because that’s when most of our skin is out there in the open but, during all the other seasons, skin is mostly covered up so you can be as lazy as you want.